lief-project/LIEF/doc/sphinx/plugins/ghidra/dwarf/index.rst

 Export as DWARF
 ~~~~~~~~~~~~~~~

-This functionality exports Ghidra's Program information into a DWARF file.
+This functionality exports Ghidra's program information into a DWARF file.
-This exported information include function's names, types, stack variables etc.
+This exported information includes function names, types, stack variables, etc.

 You can use this extension in different ways as documented below:

 Project Manager
 ###############

-This extension provides a DWARF exporter that can be used by right clicking
+This extension provides a DWARF exporter that can be used by right-clicking
 on the binary to export, then: ``Export > Format > DWARF``:

 .. raw:: html